 The Madhouse Effect: How climate change denial is threatening our planet, destroying our politics, and driving us crazy features an outstandingly authoritative text by award-winning climate scientist Michael E. Mann and contains cartoons by prize-winning USA political cartoonist Tom Toles.
 It is ideally suited for both the layman and general reader struggling to see through the haze of misinformation on these vital issues.
 In an article titled Burning Down The House, the Washington Monthly named this “The book Donald Trump does not want you to read.”

-As evidenced by the photo (August 2014), our visitors from Germany took their ironing duties quite seriously, in the knowledge that Extreme Ironing was in fact invented in Leicester, and further encouraged by the fact that there appears to be a German Extreme Ironing Section.
+As evidenced by the photo below from August 2014, our visitors from Germany took their ironing duties quite seriously, in the knowledge that Extreme Ironing was in fact invented in Leicester.
+Needless to say, we have the book, as shown on the table in the photo.

 Extreme ironing has not yet translated into a professional sport sponsored by manufacturers of irons or ironing boards, although the German language once again demonstrates efficiency by condensing the translation of extreme ironing down to just one word, albeit a compound word.

 For further edification see the fascinating article under the heading The Finely Pressed, Death-Defying World of Extreme Ironing.